philippkemmeter/nepp/README.md

 This is possible in ECMAScript 5 due to the `Object.defineProperty` function.

-### A simple example
+### A Simple Example

-The following nodeJS example shows this pattern in action.
+The following NodeJS example shows this pattern in action.

     var A = function() {